If you meet an architect, what would you expect?

-Building something new is not uncommon but maintaining it with very good quality is very uncommon in Bangladesh.
-Initially, people thought it would go back to the previous conditions like the typical toilets which are already existing in the country.
+Building something new is not uncommon but maintaining it with very good quality is uncommon in Bangladesh.
+Initially, people thought it would go back to the previous conditions like the typical toilets already existing in the country.

-Maintaining the hygiene and health of the toilets at the same time and to make it operationally sustainable in order to ensure that we do not have to put much money from our own pocket has been the focus.
+Maintaining the hygiene and health of the toilets simultaneously and making them operationally sustainable to ensure that we do not have to put much money from our pocket has been the focus.
 The response has been good so far.
 Initially, people thought that women-only toilets wouldn’t work.

-The public toilets are not seen to be, from a business perspective, viable.
+The public toilets are not seen to be viable from a business perspective.
 They are seen more from the NGO lens wherein you donate or it runs via grant or CSR.

-Our initial proposition was not to build a completely new toilet.
-When we started we found from our initial research we found that there is a lot of underutilized toilets which are not in good condition.
-So our idea was to make them operation-wise sustainable and also a place that people can go to without hesitation.
+Our initial proposition was not to build an entirely new toilet.
+When we started, we found from our initial research we found that there were a lot of underutilized toilets which are not in good condition.
+So our idea was to make them operation-wise sustainable and a place people can go to without hesitation.

-Dhaka is very crowded and also most of the urban places are also very crowded.
+Dhaka is very crowded and also most of the urban places are very crowded.
 Finding a piece of land is not that easy.
-And hence the thought of using a toilet that is already in a good location and which has very good accessibility.
+And hence the thought of using a toilet already in a good location and has excellent accessibility.

 At first, we visited some places and developed some findings or metrics like how many people are using the toilet or what are the basic metrics of that location or the mix of the people (age) or how many times are they using it or what is the duration of their stay or what’s the purpose.
-So, if there is an existing toilet our priority was to check if it is possible to work with that building and with that agency and if nothing is available then our next option was to build a new facility altogether.
+So, if there is an existing toilet, our priority was to check if working with that building and with that agency is possible.
+If nothing was available, our next option was to build a new facility.

-Coming to working with the government, it completely depends on the Mayor – if (s)he is a visionary.
-We are working with a few visionary Mayors who are really taking good initiatives and have a good say on public sanitation.
+Working with the government ultimately depends on the Mayor – if (s)he is a visionary.
+We are working with a few visionary Mayors who are taking good initiatives and having a good day on public sanitation.
 Overall, our government is taking it very seriously right now.

-Awesome!!
 How do you operate the toilet?
 Do you use technology?
-Or you provide the manpower to facilitate operations?
+Or do you provide the manpower to facilitate operations?